 0345 835 3374, where full support will be available.

-We are mailing our mortgage customers to tell them how the Bank of England base rate change affects their monthly payments.
+We will mail our mortgages customers to tell them how a Bank of England base rate change affects their monthly payments.

 If you currently make an overpayment, we'll continue to collect the same extra amount as we do currently on top of your new monthly payment.